wojciech12/workshop_kubernetes_and_cloudnative/README.rst

 Prerequisites
 =============

-- laptop with 16GB memory (preferable: linux or macOS)
+- laptop at least 8GB, the best: 16GB memory (preferable: linux or macOS)
 - installed:

   - git